spacelift-io/user-documentation/docs/concepts/stack/deleting-a-stack.md

 ![](<../../assets/screenshots/stack/settings/stack-deletion_form.png>)

+!!! warn
+    Note that, at least currently, resource deletion is not support while using the native Terragrunt support.

 ## Deleting Resources Managed by a Stack

 Depending on the backend of your stack, there are different commands you can run as a [task](../run/task.md) before deleting the stack.